Investment Newsletter: Stock Market & Investment Strategies

 THIS WEEK: Holding #1 Gold (GLD) since 8/28/25 @313.07 via buy-stop after switching out of #2 EFA.

-There has been strong demand for gold on the rumor of a Fed rate cut over the past two weeks.
-Be ready for selling on the news, if only to alleviate GLD's overbought condition.
-Gold and all equities are more attractive than cash.
-Only very long bonds (EDV) are not bullish.
-Among equities foreign are more attractive than US, and among foreign, emerging markets are currently more attractive than developed.
+Strong demand for gold continues, backed by a the rumor of two future Fed rate cuts before year-end.
+Expected dips after last week's FOMC decision have yet to alleviate GLD's overbought condition.
+Gold and equities are more attractive than cash.
+Only very long bonds (EDV) are not.
+Among equities, foreign are more attractive than US, and among foreign equities, emerging markets are currently more attractive than developed.
+Recommendation: If you're in gold, hang tight.
+If not, wait for a dip from current overbought levels to get in.

 THIS YEAR: Strong gold and weak US stocks put the Index model into gold from January through April helping us to avoid the March-April V-bottom in equities caused by the tariff announcement.
-Exiting gold, which had flattened by mid-May, for International stocks set up a period of vacillation between gold and international stocks that ended with a switch to gold in late August, ahead of the first Fed rate cut expected 9/18.
-With rate cuts, trillions in US federal deficit spending, and US tariffs continuing through September, foreign equities and hard assets appear to have the best future prospects.
+Exiting gold, which had flattened by mid-May, for International stocks set up a period of vacillation between gold and international stocks that ended with a switch back to gold in late August, ahead of the first Fed rate cut expected 9/18.
+With rate cuts, trillions in US federal deficit spending, and US tariffs weakening the Dollar through December, foreign equities and hard assets still have excellent future prospects.

 PERFORMANCE YEAR-TO-DATE:

-THE FREE GLOBAL INDEX MODEL is an ETF-based momentum-based market timing model that compares the relative strength of US stocks (SPY, IWM) and international stocks (EFA, EEM)) along with US Treasuries (SHY, EDV) and Gold (GLD) in order to pick the best place to invest your money.
+THE FREE GLOBAL INDEX MODEL has been around for 34-years.
+It is a momentum-based market timing model the latest version of which compares the relative strength of ETFs representing US stocks (SPY, IWM) and international stocks (EFA, EEM)) along with US Treasuries (SHY, EDV) and Gold (GLD) in order to pick the single best asset class in which to invest your money.
 Rankings provide the basis for the Moosecalls global financial newsletter, and have in the past been a solid predictive tool.
+They provide a general direction (stocks, bonds, precious metals, cash) for allocating investment assets.
 A daily signal, it is provided here for free once a week as a guideline only.

 Copyright © 2025 Decision Moose - All Rights Reserved.